DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders: Methods

-A shuffled version of the dataset is fed into the twin encoder, which shares the weights and biases with the original encoder.
+In the case of PCA, $R^2$ corresponds to the percentage of explained variance and the FVU is equal to the unexplained variance.

+The twin encoder shares the weights and biases with the original encoder but receives other samples from the data set $\mathbf{X}^{\prime} = \left(\mathbf{x}^{\prime}_j\right)_{j=1,\ldots,n}$ , which are obtained by shuffling the order of the data.
+The twin encodes a data point $\mathbf{x}^{\prime}$ into $\mathbf{z}^{\prime}$.
 The random ordering of the shuffled dataset can be done beforehand on the complete dataset (and so does not change during training) or can be executed per batch during training by the data generator.
 We used the first option here to be independent of the batch size.
-A distance layer calculates the Euclidian distance $d(x,x')$ between the original and shuffled input and between the latent components of the two twins, $d(z,z')$.
+A distance layer calculates the Euclidian distance $\left\| \mathbf{x} - \mathbf{x'} \right\|$ between the original and shuffled input and between the latent components of the two twins $\left\| \mathbf{z} - \mathbf{z'} \right\|$.
 Minimizing the distance loss forces the relationship between those two.
-For DIRESA, several distance loss functions have been implemented.
-DIRESA\textsubscript{MSE} uses the MSE between $d(x,x')$ and $d(z,z')$, meaning that distance is preserved between original and latent space.
-The MSLE, which calculates the MSE between $log(d(x,x')+1)$ and $log(d(z,z')+1)$, is used for DIRESA\textsubscript{MSLE}, focusing more on short than long distances.
-DIRESA\textsubscript{Corr} uses a distance Pearson correlation loss: $Loss_{Corr} = 1 - corr(d(x,x'), d(z,z'))$, forcing the correlation between original and latent space distances.
-The distance Pearson correlation loss is calculated per batch (one figure per batch and not one figure per sample as in an MSE loss function), so the batch size must be large enough to have an accurate figure.
-A last distance loss function is used in DIRESA\textsubscript{LogCorr}, where the correlation loss is computed on the logarithm of the distances plus one.
+For DIRESA, several distance loss functions have been implemented. $\mathcal{L}^{MSE}_{dist}$ uses the MSE